Snow in Australia: Climate change

 The Australian snow season varies greatly from year to year, however precise measurements since 1954 confirm a significant declining trend in the average maximum snow depth, with a downward tendency of about 0.4–0.6 cm (depending on altitude) per year since 1954.
 This is a result of increasing temperatures and decreasing cold extremes in the winter, leading to an increase in alpine rain events and less reliable snowfalls.
 The years 2023 and 2024 had very weak snow seasons owing to the remarkably warm conditions from June to July, and drier than normal August to September with extreme high mean temperature anomalies.
+Later, 2026 saw the lowest-ever snowpack at lower sites like Deep Creek and Three Mile Dam due to unprecedented warm and wet conditions brought on by tropical rains off the north-west, measuring just 5.5 cm at Three Mile Dam (where the previous lowest was 13.5 cm in 2023).

 Since 1950, the Australian Alps' annual average temperature has risen by around 1.4 degrees Celsius.

 Australia's ski resorts are located near the top of the highest mountains in Australia with little scope to relocate to higher altitudes if the existing ski fields become too warm.